NurErtem/Fall2016Swe573NurErtem/README.md

 * DrawIO: mockups and SDD diagrams

-* PyCharm: IDE for Django environment
+* PyCharm: IDE for Django environment back end develeopment

-* WebStorm: IDE for HTML, Javascript,CSS, ajax etc development
+* WebStorm: IDE for HTML, Javascript,CSS, ajax etc front end development

 * Postman: RESTful API browser

+* GitHub Desktop: to push and pull local dev files to github

+* PuttyGen SSH key generator utility: AWS pem to pkk conversion on windows

+* Putty: connecting to the AWS web server

+* WinSCP: synch files between AWS and local

+* AWS web interface: deployment environment

+* AWS Command Line Interface

+* Under AWS: Ubuntu 16.04 and

+* Under AWS: Apache2

 * Docker: to be used for clean deployment environment

 ### The repository contains the clarification and research on the following issues: